2022 MLB All-Star Game: Check Out AL, NL Uniforms

-2022 MLB All-Star Game: Check out AL, NL uniforms originally appeared on NBC Sports Washington
+2022 MLB All-Star Game: Check out AL, NL uniforms originally appeared on NBC Sports Chicago

 Baseball’s biggest stars will take the diamond in Los Angeles next week, and there will be a tint of Hollywood glamour on their uniforms.